 Look back on the worship exercise from Day 8 where you listed people who have had an impact on your spiritual journey.
-Pick someone different from the last time and call, text or write a note to him/her expressing your appreciation for the role played in your spiritual journey.
+Pick someone different from the last time and call, text, or write a note to him/her expressing your appreciation for the role played in your spiritual journey.

 Outreach